Pale, Republika Srpska: Ottoman rule

 After the fall of Bosnia the feudal holdings of the House of Pavlović were divided into 11 districts, and renamed the entire area the "Pavli Vilayet.
 The first Ottoman census in the year 1468–69 the town of Pale is recorded under the name of "Bogazi Yumry" as the seat of one of the 11 districts.
 The district of "Bogazi Yumry" contained six villages of which two were located on the plane of Pale.

 Due to the harsh conditions in which the local Christian population found itself, there is very little data about the urban development during the Ottoman rule of this area in the Middle Ages.
 The area continued to be commercially viable and valuable to the new rulers.
-The town of Praca continued to grow and expand until the great fire and outbreak of Black Death in the 18th century.
+The town of Prača continued to grow and expand until the great fire and outbreak of Black Death in the 18th century.
 The name "Pavli Vilayet" continued to be used for this area until the beginning of the 19th century and the town eventually came to be known as Pale.
 One of the earliest recordings of this new name is a map from 1877, where the town itself as well as the entire region are labelled as "Pale".

 During the 19th century the Ottoman Empire found itself under the two politically and socially completely different power struggles.
 The early decades of the 19th century were marked with a series of national and ethnic freedom movements of the many subject people.
 The Ottoman aristocracy on the other hand was deeply conservative and was resisting any efforts towards reform and development of a centralized state.
 The aristocracy in Bosnia was among the most dissatisfied in the empire, jealously guarding its right against the powers.
 In 1831, Captain Husein Gradaščević, one of the wealthiest and most powerful members of the Bosnian aristocracy, came to lead the rebel aristocrats.
-After the conquest of Travnik, the seat of the Ottoman Viceroy, the Bosnian aristocracy demanded that the Sultan halt his reform efforts and keep the status quo in Bosnia.
+After the conquest of Travnik, the seat of the Ottoman Viceroy, the Bosnian aristocracy demanded that the Ottoman Sultan halt his reform efforts and keep the status quo in Bosnia.
 In addition they wanted the right to vote for and appoint the Viceroy from among their ranks.

-Captain Hussain did not wait for the Sultan to answer their demands and appointed himself the Vice Roy of Bosnia, alienating many of his supporters in the process.
+Captain Husein did not wait for the Sultan to answer their demands and appointed himself the Vice Roy of Bosnia, alienating many of his supporters in the process.
 The Sultan played the different factions against each other and in 1832 sent an army against the rebels.
 One of the decisive battles against the rebels took place in the town of Pale itself.
 Captain Husein did not command sufficient numbers of troops and suffered a defeat.
 The decisive victory broke the back of the revolt.